-3. Nurse Faculty Loan Program
+vi.
+Nurse Faculty Loan Program

 From the Health Resources and Services Administration provided funds to nursing schools to help graduate students who plan to become nursing faculty upon graduation.
 The loan can be used for tuition, fees, books, and educational supplies, and is not based on need.
-Funding is up to \$35,500 per year (4 quarters) as determined by the UW OSFA from the FAFSA.
 To apply, you must be a master's, DNP or PhD student in good standing, a U.S. citizen, and plan to teach in a faculty role upon graduation.